Metavers, what are the first controversies?

 Considering the documentary “The Social Dilemma” (2020) which tells, via our “favorite” social media, the exponential rise of theattention economy as well as its drifts, it is important for us to measure, to temporize this statement of the boss of Facebook-Meta.

-Let’s take the example of training via the metaverse: this will be/is indeed a subject, in the light of a digital transformation of this disciplinary field which has accelerated, amplified due to the health crisis we have undergone and are still undergoing.
+Let’s take the example of training via the metaverse: this will be/is indeed a subject, in the light of a digital transformation of this disciplinary field has accelerated, amplified by the health crisis we have undergone and are still undergoing.

 The problem of user attention time in the metaverse